hashicorp-education/learn-nomad-gs-pytechco/README.md

 ### Viewer

-This image contains the code for viewing the results stored in the Redis container.
+This image contains the code for viewing the results stored in the Redis container via a webapp.
 See [viewer.py](viewer.py).

 ```
-$ docker build -f viewer.Dockerfile -t ptc-viewer .
+$ docker build -f webviewer.Dockerfile -t ptc-web .
 ```

 ## Run Containers